unexpectedpanda/retool/readme.md

 python retool.py <input dat/folder> <options>
 ```

-Note that on systems that have both Python 2 and 3 installed, you might need
+On systems that have both Python 2 and 3 installed, you might need to run
-to run `python3` instead of `python`.
+`python3` instead of `python`.

 Alternatively, your system might be configured to run the py file directly: